 11. Dress down a bit

-You may think putting an effort to decide what to wear helps you get attention of friends, colleagues and seniors.
+You may think putting an effort to decide what to wear helps you get the attention of friends, colleagues and seniors.
 Do you realize how much time and effort goes into the whole process of deciding what and what not to wear.
 It may sound counterintuitive but eliminating stress about choosing your clothes can save you a lot of time and effort.

 Mark Zuckerberg, who is famous for his dressing down, explained to the Independent that he likes to save his mental energy for important decisions and simplified his routine by wearing the same outfit daily.
 The whole idea is to reduce the time spent on this and save the energy for important tasks.